-- 1. Delivering transformational, comprehensive care to survivors, including case management, mental health, psychosocial, and legal services, cash assistance, and shelter, - 2.
-Strengthening the capacity of government workers and service providers through education, training, and capacity building programs, - 3.
-Promoting policy, institutional, and social change to strengthen the rights of and protections for vulnerable communities.
+1. Delivering transformational, comprehensive care to survivors, including case management, mental health, psychosocial, and legal services, cash assistance, and shelter,

-In urgent cases, our service delivery staff work collaboratively with clients to assess needs, implement care plans, and make referrals to other organizations, as needed.
-Following assessment, our psychologists evaluate each client using a structured clinical assessment to better understand potential vulnerabilities, resilience, resources, and motivation for recovery.
+2. Strengthening the capacity of government workers and service providers through education, training, and capacity building programs, resources, and motivation for recovery.
 They then deliver mental health support using an array of survivorcentered and trauma-informed mental health interventions and techniques.
 Increasingly, and in line with growing internal capacity, SEED is complimenting individual and group therapy with family therapy, helping strengthen support systems and increase their capacity to support family members with complex trauma.